Spray Foam Insulation Removal Chichester

 Spray Foam Removal in Chichester

-If you own a property in Chichester with spray foam insulation in the loft, you may already be aware of the problems this can cause when selling or remortgaging.
+At Loft Insulation Specialists, we help Chichester homeowners remove problem spray foam and get their property mortgage-ready.
 Across the historic city centre, Georgian and Victorian terraces, and surrounding villages like Fishbourne, Bosham, Lavant, Summersdale, and East Wittering, many homeowners have found that spray foam applied to their roof timbers is now preventing mortgage approval.
-Around 80% of UK mortgage providers decline applications where spray foam is present, 40% of removals uncover timber degradation, and affected properties can lose 10-20% of their market value.
-Loft Insulation Specialists provide professional spray foam removal across Chichester, ensuring your property meets lender requirements and is ready for sale or remortgage.
+Around 80% of UK mortgage providers decline applications where spray foam is present, and affected properties can lose 10–20% of their market value.
+We provide professional spray foam removal across Chichester, ensuring your property meets lender requirements and is ready for sale or remortgage.
+Every job starts with a free, no-obligation survey.

 How Chichester homeowners benefit from Spray Foam Removal

 Spray foam insulation was widely marketed as an effective way to insulate your roof space, and many Chichester homeowners had it installed in good faith.
 The reality is that most mortgage lenders now refuse to approve lending on properties where spray foam has been applied to the roof timbers.
 The foam bonds to timber and underlay, preventing surveyors from carrying out the structural inspection that lenders require.
-Around 40% of spray foam removals uncover hidden timber degradation, and properties with spray foam can lose 10-20% of their market value.
-We carry out full extractions only — partial removal is not offered, as it does not satisfy lender requirements.
+Properties with spray foam can lose 10-20% of their market value.
+We carry out full removals only — partial removal is not offered, as it does not satisfy lender requirements.
 For property owners across Chichester, from period homes in the cathedral quarter to mixed-age housing in Portfield, Stockbridge, and Whyke, professional removal is the practical route to resolving the problem.

 Why Mortgage Lenders Reject Spray Foam Properties